huggingface/optimum/README.md

 ### ONNX + ONNX Runtime

-This requires to install the ONNX Runtime extra by doing `pip install optimum[exporters,onnxruntime]`.
+This requires to install the ONNX Runtime extra by doing `pip install optimum[exporters,onnxruntime]`

 It is possible to export 🤗 Transformers models to the [ONNX](https://onnx.ai/) format and perform graph optimization as well as quantization easily: